tommy141x/vmenu-cinematic-cam/README.md

 - `menuTitle` (string, optional): Display title (default: "Menu")
 - `menuDescription` (string, optional): Subtitle text (default: "")
 - `callback` (function, optional): Function called when menu opens

+Note: The player name shown in the menu header is cached when this function is called.
+See [Menu Initialization Timing](#menu-initialization-timing) for proper initialization.

 **Example:**
 ```lua